Forward Feynman-Kac type representation for semilinear nonconservative Partial Differential Equations: Introduction

+If $\Lambda = 0$ \eqref{eq:PDE} is the classical Fokker-Planck equation.
 An alternative approach for representing this type of PDE is given by forward-backward stochastic differential equations.
 Those were initially developed in~\cite{pardoux}, see also \cite{pardouxgeilo} for a survey and \cite{rascanu} for a recent monograph on the subject.
 However, the extension of those equations to fully nonlinear PDEs still requires complex developments and is the subject of active research, see for instance~\cite{cheridito}.
 Branching diffusion processes provide another probabilistic representation of semilinear PDEs, see e.g. \cite{labordere,LabordereTouziTan,HOTTW}.
 Here again, extensions to second order nonlinear PDEs still constitutes a difficult issue.

 As suggested, our method potentially allows to reach a certain significant class of PDEs with second-order non-linearity, if we allow the diffusion coefficient to also depend on $u$.
 The general framework where $g$ and $\Phi$ also depend non linearly on $u$ while $\Lambda$ depends on $u$ and $\nabla u$ has been partially investigated in~\cite{LOR1}, where the dependence of the coefficients with respect to $u$ is mollified and $\Lambda$ does not depend on $\nabla u$.
 An associated interacting particle system converging to the solution of a regularized version of the nonlinear PDE has been proposed in~\cite{LOR2}, providing encouraging numerical performances.
 The originality of the present paper is to consider a pointwise dependence of $\Lambda$ on both $u$ and $\nabla u$.
 The pointwise dependence on $\nabla u$ constitutes the major technical difficulty.
+For this we introduce a new approach based on the technique of {\it mild solutions} making use of the semigroupe associated with $L_t$.
+For this reason in this paper we concentrate on non-linearities only in $\Lambda$ leaving extensions in the forthcoming paper \cite{LieberOR} where we authorize the coefficient $b$ to depend on $u$

 More specifically, we propose to associate~\eqref{eq:PDE} with a forward probabilistic representation given by a couple $(Y,u)$ solution of \eqref{ENLSDELambdaIntro} where $\Phi$ and $g$ are the functions intervening in \eqref{eq:LstarIntro}.
 In this case, the second line equation of \eqref{ENLSDELambdaIntro} will be called {\bfseries Feynman-Kac equation} and a solution $u : [0,T] \times \R^d \rightarrow \R$ will be called {\bfseries{Feynman-Kac type representation}} of \eqref{eq:PDE}.
 When $\Lambda$ vanishes, the functions $(u(t, \cdot), t > 0)$ are indeed the marginal law densities of the process $(Y_t, t > 0)$ and \eqref{eq:PDE} coincides with the classical Fokker-Planck PDE.
 When $\Lambda \neq 0$, the proof of well-posedness of the Feynman-Kac equation is not obvious and it is one of the contributions of the paper.
 The strategy used relies on two steps.
 Under a Lipschitz condition on $\Lambda$ in Theorem \ref{thm:FKForm}, we first prove that a function $u : [0,T] \times \R^d \rightarrow \R$ (belonging to $L^1([0,T],W^{1,1}(\R^d))$) is a solution of the Feynman-Kac equation \eqref{ENLSDELambdaIntro} if and only if it is a mild solution of \eqref{eq:PDE}.
 The latter concept is introduced in item 2. of Definition \ref{def:SolPDE}.
 Then, under Lipschitz type conditions on $\Phi$ and $g$, Theorem \ref{prop:UniTrFun} establishes the existence and uniqueness of a mild solution of \eqref{eq:PDE}.
 As a second contribution, we propose and analyze a corresponding particle system.
 This relies on two approximation steps: a regularization procedure based on a kernel convolution and the law of large numbers.
 The convergence of the particle system is stated in Theorem \ref{thm:ThmCvg}.